m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 ### Comments

 Sometimes it's useful to make notes in a Metaphor prompt that won't be passed to the AI.
-These are comments for the benefit of anyone who might want to understand, re-use, or update the prompt.
+These are comments for the benefit of anyone who might want to understand, reuse, or update the prompt.

 In Metaphor, comments start with a `#` symbol.
 Everything after that symbol on the same line is completely ignored by `m6rc`.